What is a Tracking Leash?

 In the world of Gun Dog Training, Tracking Leashes are also referred to as Training Leads and Tracking Lines.
 Tracking Leashes are designed to be weather-resistant to ensure durability on the training field, they are also especially good for puppies in the beginning stages of Gun Dog training.

 Tracking Leashes can also be used for behaviour adjustments, gun dog training, and for more control over a reactive dog.
 The tracking leash is perfect to smooth out any bad habits your gun dog may have encountered.
 By using products such as a tracking leash you are able to give your dog enough freedom to retrieve game whilst having the ultimate control over their behavior, ultimately stopping them from chasing animals and jumping up runners and cyclists.
 The perfect solution, gundog trainers find the 10m long-line training lead most beneficial.

 For the health of your dog when using a tracking leash, you should always accompany this with a harness, preventing the lead from getting caught around your dog’s neck, causing injury.

-Whilst training your gundog using the tracking leash you should try not to hold the tracking leash!
-The idea of the tracking leash it to let it trail on the ground falling behind the dog.
-This will give the dog the feeling of being of the lead, but you still have the ultimate control and can intervene when you see fit.
-If you are going through an area with other dogs or distractions such as game, you may want to hold the leash tighter to have more control.
-This will not ruin your dogs progress it will only keep you and your dog safe.
+Whilst training your gundog and using the tracking leash you should try not to hold the tracking leash by hand.
+The idea of the tracking leash is to let it trail on the ground falling behind the dog.
+This will give the Gundog the feeling of being off the lead and independent, but you still have the ultimate control and can intervene when you see fit.
+If you are going through an area with other dogs or distractions such as game, you may want to hold the leash to have more control.
+This will not ruin your dog's progress as they learn the Gundog Training requirements.

-Here at Muntjac we have a range of different tracking leash perfect for your gundog training needs.
-You can choose between the tracking lines braided light weight or the mystique biothane round tracking lines and many more.
+Here at Muntjac we have a range of different tracking leashes available, perfect for all Gundog Training methods.
+You can choose between light weight, rubbered, leather and much more...

 To view all our tracking leashes visit the website by clicking here